CBH Student Handbook

 Graduate College Regulations

 All Community and Behavioral Health degrees are conferred through the Graduate College.
 Therefore, the department adheres to the Graduate College rules, regulations, and requirements that are outlined in the Manual of Rules and Regulations of the Graduate College.
-Students should familiarize themselves with this manual, which is available on the Graduate College website.
+Students should familiarize themselves with the Graduate College manual.

 Policy on Student Academic Conduct Standards and Procedures